About the CNA Program

 This program is designed for students interested in a career in nursing.

-Completion of the program is highly recommended and worth the most points for entrance into the Associate Degree Nursing and the Vocational Nursing programs, and confers eligibility to take the State certification exam.
+Completion of the program is highly recommended and worth the most points for entrance into the Associate Degree Nursing and required for the Vocational Nursing programs, and confers eligibility to take the State certification exam.

 CNAs are employed by hospitals, skilled nursing facilities and other health care agencies.
 The course content includes fundamental procedures to meet basic needs of patients, gathering data about the patients, communicating appropriately and other content required by State regulations for nurse assistant certification.